Daniel Williams looks at the importance of maintaining good eye health

 How do you know your eyes are healthy if you have never been for an eye test?
 Only your Optician will be able to tell you how healthy your eyes are!

-Wealthy eyes – A regular eye test could prevent loss of income in the future!
+A regular eye test could prevent loss of your income in the future!

-Most employers offer free eye test as part of their employee benefits scheme, but is this promoted, are employees reminded this is available to them?
-Who is monitoring the scheme to establish if employees are accessing this service and who is enforcing it?
+Most employers offer free eye tests as part of their employee benefits scheme, but is this promoted and are employees reminded that this is available?
+Who is monitoring the scheme to establish if staff are accessing this service?

-Wise employers – Employers are obliged under the Display Screen Equipment (DSE) regulations to provide sight tests for any employee who uses computer screens and displays.
-If glasses are prescribed to operate the display screen equipment, the employer is then required either to provide glasses for them or contribute towards the cost.
+Employers are obliged under Display Screen Equipment (DSE) regulations to provide sight tests for any employee who uses computer screens and displays.
+If glasses are prescribed to operate DSE, the employer is required either to provide glasses or contribute towards the cost.

 Most employers are aware of this requirement.
 According to 2008 Health and Safety Executive (HSE) research, just over half (53%) of organisations provided tests.
 For larger organisations (300+ employees), 100% of those surveyed provided sight tests.

-Sight loss does not equal job loss, if someone attends a sight test to be told they have a condition that cannot be corrected, they may fear they will lose their employment.
-This is not the case, there are many reasonable adjustments that the employer can make to enable that employee with a visual impairment to continue in their role.
+If someone attends a sight test and is told they have a condition that cannot be corrected, they may fear they will lose their employment.
+This is not the case as there are many reasonable adjustments that employers can make to enable employees with a visual impairment to continue in their roles.

-Reasonable Adjustment – An employee with a visual impairment should have a work-place assessment to establish their needs and adjustments they may require.
+An employee with a visual impairment should always have a workplace assessment to establish their needs and any adjustments they may require.
 This will enable and empower them to continue working just as effectively.

-The 20-20-20 Rule – When looking at a screen for lengthy periods of time ensure you take regular breaks away from the computer screen, the 20-20-20 rule says that every 20 minutes of screen time, you should look away at something at least 20 feet away for at least 20 seconds.
+When looking at a screen for lengthy periods of time ensure you take regular breaks away from the computer screen.
+The 20-20-20 rule states that for every 20 minutes of screen time, you should look away at something at least 20 feet away for at least 20 seconds.
 These regular screen breaks give your eyes some much-needed rest and help prevent eye strain.